As a marketer, your job doesn’t stop at lead generation. You have to nurture prospects who indicate interest in your offer.

 Strategy #1: Launch a 7-Day Email Course

 Why should you create a 7-day email course?
 Simply put, email is the most powerful way to nurture and build trust with your leads.
 Lots of experts are using it for lead generation through landing pages.
-Oli Gardner, co-founder of Unbounce, for example, uses it to nurture his leads:
+Oli Gardner, co-founder of Unbounce, for example, previously used it to nurture his leads:

 If you want to supercharge your leads, it’s not enough to just attract potential customers to your email list.
 Once they’re there, you’ve got to build a relationship with them.
 Email marketing is a powerful technique for connecting deeply with that audience.